Fruit Nursery

 Spacing: 12′

 Notes: Peaches in northern VT??
-Semi-dwarf Challenger Peach is definitely pushing our limits at Zone 5, while most of us in Franklin County would be Zone 4, so plant this in a warm microclimate free from cold winter winds and out of early frost pockets.
+Standard height Challenger Peach is definitely pushing our limits at Zone 5, while most of us in Franklin County would be Zone 4, so plant this in a warm microclimate free from cold winter winds and out of early frost pockets.
 Challenger Peach offers great flavor and good disease resistance, so worth a try, if you’ve got a good warm microclimate.

 BLUEBERRY PLANTS _____